LaserSafety/LaserSafety.github.io/Test.md

   background-color: #f44336; /* Change background color when handle is clicked */ }

-.slider.left-bg .slider-handle {
+.slider.left-bg .slider-inner {
   background-color: #4CAF50; /* green when handle is on the left */ }

-.slider.right-bg .slider-handle {
+.slider.right-bg .slider-inner {
   background-color: #f44336; /* red when handle is on the right */ }
 </style>